Discover folk - the CRM for people-powered businesses

 Pros

-• User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for users to navigate and quickly access important features.
-This simplicity reduces the learning curve, making it an excellent choice for small businesses and teams without extensive CRM experience.
+- User-friendly interface: Capsule CRM offers a clean and intuitive design, making it easy for users to navigate and quickly access important features.
+This simplicity reduces the learning curve, making it an excellent choice for teams without extensive CRM experience.

-• Contact and sales management: The platform provides robust tools for managing contacts, organizing customer information, and tracking sales opportunities.
-This helps businesses maintain a clear view of their relationships and sales pipeline.
+- Contact and sales management: The platform provides robust tools for managing contacts, organizing customer information, and tracking sales opportunities.
+This helps teams maintain a clear view of their relationships and sales pipeline.

 Cons